American University of Paris: Graduate programs

-Master of Arts in International Affairs, Conflict Resolution, and Civil Society Development
+The university offers seven graduate programs, several of which have many additional tracks.
+Coursework Masters include 38 credits of coursework and award a Master of Arts or Master of Science.
+One Research Masters program is offered with 62 credits of coursework that awards a Master of Arts in International Affairs, Conflict Resolution, and Civil Society Development.

 Financial aid and scholarships

 The American University of Paris awards more than 4 million euros in financial assistance every year.
 The university offers several types of merit-based scholarships, including one specifically for students who have obtained the International Baccalaureate diploma.
 Based on their final score, students can receive a reduction ranging from 36% to 75% of tuition.
 The university also offers university-funded financial aid, which is both need- and merit-based.
 Scholarships are awarded automatically while students wanting to receive financial aid need to apply for it separately.
 Total financial assistance ranges from 25% to 50%.
 A limited number of awards are as high as 100% of tuition.
 The university is also a Title IV school, which qualifies it to certify U.S. federal loans to American citizens and permanent residents.

 Global Professional Skills Program

 Undergraduate students are encouraged to take part in the Global Professional Skills (GPS) Program, which launched in spring 2017.
 The aim of GPS is to improve career-focused skills and help students develop a personal narrative that will benefit them after graduation.
-Running throughout a student’s entire time at AUP, the program ends with an opportunity to present a personal narrative to a panel of alumni, employers, and faculty.
+Running throughout a student's entire time at AUP, the program ends with an opportunity to present a personal narrative to a panel of alumni, employers, and faculty.
 The winning submission receives an award at graduation.

 In addition, the GPS Program brings together students’ co-curricular achievements on a personal co-curricular record (CCR).
-Students’ activities are registered from semester to semester through attendance tracking, synced through AUP’s student-facing online campus activity platform (AUP Engage).
+Students’ activities are registered from semester to semester through attendance tracking, synced through AUP's student-facing online campus activity platform (AUP Engage).
 Students who complete GPS Program requirements will also earn a GPS Certificate and a mention of GPS achievement is added to their official AUP academic transcript.

-The GPS program is structured around AUP’s faculty-defined four core capabilities:
+The GPS program is structured around AUP's faculty-defined four core capabilities: